Federated Domain Generalization: A Survey: Introduction

-The above dilemma can be addressed by the \textit{federated domain generalization} (FDG) \cite{liu2021feddg, zhang2023federated, wu2021collaborative, yuan2021collaborative} technique, which leverages the power of \textit{federated learning} (FL) \cite{mcmahan2016federated, mcmahan2017communication, yang2019federated, kairouz2021advances, li2020federated, bonawitz2019towards} and DG techniques to enable multiple source domains to collaboratively learn a model such that it can directly generalize well to unseen domains while keeping their data privacy.
-However, generalizing the federated model under domain shifts is a technically challenging problem that has received little attention in the research area so far.
-Moreover, DG is an active research area with different methods being proposed recently, but the federated paradigm with distributed data domains has introduced new complexities to DG.
-As stated above, most conventional solutions achieve domain generalization by accessing multi-source domains in a centralized manner, while each client can only access its local data in FDG.
-In addition, local optimization of the FL model may result in a bias towards its own data distribution, which reduces its generalizability to new target domains.
-Therefore, the previous DG methods can not be applied to the FDG scenario.
+Resolving the above dilemma necessitates a thorough comprehension of \textit{federated learning} (FL)\mbox{\cite{mcmahan2016federated}}.
+As a promising paradigm within distributed machine learning, FL facilitates the training of algorithms across a wide array of decentralized edge devices or servers.
+Each of these clients retains its local data samples, thereby preventing the need for direct data exchange.
+This approach contrasts with traditional centralized learning methods, which necessitates aggregating data on a single server.
+FL primarily aims to utilize rich and diverse data sources, ensuring user privacy and reducing the need for extensive data transmission.
+Building upon this, \textit{federated domain generalization} (FDG)\mbox{\cite{liu2021feddg, zhang2023federated, wu2021collaborative, yuan2023collaborative}} leverages FL alongside DG techniques to enable multiple source domains to collaboratively learn a model that adeptly generalize well to unseen domains while keeping their data private.
+However, the technical complexity of achieving model generalization across domain shifts in FL settings remains a challenge with limited research focus thus far.
+Given the evolving landscape of DG research, the introduction of the FL, characterized by distributed data domains, presents new challenges that necessitate innovative approaches.
+As stated above, most conventional solutions achieve DG by accessing multi-source domains in a centralized manner, while each client can only access its local data in FDG.
+In addition, local optimization of the FL model may result in a bias toward its data distribution, which reduces its generalizability to new target domains.
+As a result, conventional DG methods are unsuitable for the unique requirements of FDG scenarios.